jdelanoy/generative-material-net/README.md

 ## Testing

-Download the trained networks for the attributes Glossy and Metallic and put them into `experiments/` (keeping the directory structure):
+Download the [trained weights](https://perso.liris.cnrs.fr/johanna.delanoy/data/2022_materials_generative_editing/models/checkpoints_generative_net.zip) for the attributes Glossy and Metallic and put them into `experiments/` (keeping the directory structure).
+Download the [trained weights](https://perso.liris.cnrs.fr/johanna.delanoy/data/2022_materials_generative_editing/models/normal_final.ckpt) for the normal prediction net and put them in `pix2normal/checkpoints/`.

 `test_network.py` allows to launch the network on one image and a given attribute (it also does the normal prediction)